Last Updated on August 16, 2023

 What Is Labor Law in Mexico?

-Labor law in Mexico consists of a set of legal rules that establish the relationship between employee and employer.
-This is reaffirmed with an employment contract.
-In this agreement, the contract will specify the terms of employment set by the company.
-Details such as the length of the workday, rest days, salary, and vacations, among others, must be taken into account.
+Labor law in Mexico consists of legal rules that establish the relationship between employee and employer.
+This is reaffirmed in an employment contract.
+In this agreement, the contract will specify the company's employment terms.
+Details such as the length of the workday, rest days, salary, and vacations, among others, must be considered.